square/connect-api-examples/README.md

    `npm run seed`

-   This script will create the following appointment services in your account:
+   This command will create the following appointment services in your account:
    * Hair Color Treatment
    * Women's Haircut
    * Men's Haircut